nezorflame/example-telegram-bot/README.md

 To add another custom command handler, you can:

-- add a command to `config.toml` (and also a corresponding message, if required)
+- add a command to `.env` file (and also a corresponding message, if required)
 - edit `internal` packages

 ## License